alaynabinder/SIBS-Data-Hackathon/README.md

 # SIBS-Data-Hackathon

-The NCSU-Duke SIBS Data Hack-a-Thon is a data analysis assignment where SIBS participants work in assigned teams to tackle a large, complex data set with the goal of addressing scientific research questions.

 Acute myocardial infarction (MI), more commonly known as a heart attack, is a condition that occurs when one or more areas of the heart muscle does not get enough oxygen.
 This happens when blood flow to the heart is abruptly cut off, typically caused by a blockage in one or more of the coronary arteries.
 MI results in heart tissue necrosis and is often life-threatening.
-For an overview of the clinical definition and management of MI, please see White and Chew, 2008.

 Treating and preventing MI is one of the most challenging problems of modern medicine, and it has been the focus on much medical research over the past 50 years.
 Acute myocardial infarction